kkufieta/ud_fs_trivia/backend/README.md

 ### GET /questions
 * General:
+    * Fetch questions, paginated in groups of 10.
     * Returns a success value, a list of question objects, total number of questions, current category, and a list of categories.
     * Results are paginated in groups of 10.
 Include a request argument to choose the page number, starting from 1.
 The default page number is 1.
 * Sample: `curl http://127.0.0.1:5000/questions?page=2`